Zora Neale Hurston: Political views

 In 1952, Hurston supported the presidential campaign of Senator Robert A. Taft.
 Like Taft, Hurston was against Franklin D. Roosevelt's New Deal policies.
 She also shared his opposition to Roosevelt and Truman's interventionist foreign policy.
 In the original draft of her autobiography, Dust Tracks on a Road, Hurston compared the United States government to a "fence" in stolen goods and a Mafia-like protection racket.
-Hurston thought it ironic that the same "people who claim that it is a noble thing to die for freedom and democracy... wax frothy if anyone points out the inconsistency of their morals...
-We, too, consider machine gun bullets good laxatives for heathens who get constipated with toxic ideas about a country of their own."
+Hurston thought it ironic that the same "people who claim that it is a noble thing to die for freedom and democracy...wax frothy if anyone points out the inconsistency of their morals...We, too, consider machine gun bullets good laxatives for heathens who get constipated with toxic ideas about a country of their own."
 She was scathing about those who sought "freedoms" for those abroad but denied it to people in their home countries: Roosevelt "can call names across an ocean" for his Four Freedoms, but he did not have "the courage to speak even softly at home."
 When Truman dropped the atomic bombs on Japan she called him "the Butcher of Asia".

 Hurston opposed the Supreme Court ruling in the Brown v.
 Board of Education case of 1954.
 She felt that if separate schools were truly equal (and she believed that they were rapidly becoming so), educating black students in physical proximity to white students would not result in better education.
-Also, she worried about the demise of black schools and black teachers as a way to pass on the cultural tradition to future generations of African Americans.
-She voiced this opposition in a letter, "Court Order Can't Make the Races Mix", that was published in the Orlando Sentinel in August 1955.
-Hurston had not reversed her long-time opposition to integration.
-Rather, she feared that the Court's ruling could become a precedent for an all-powerful federal government to undermine individual liberty on a broad range of issues in the future.
-Hurston also opposed preferential treatment for African Americans, saying:
+Also, she worried about the demise of black schools and black teachers as a way to pass on cultural traditions to future generations of African Americans.
+She voiced this opposition in a letter, "Court Order Can't Make Races Mix", that was published in the Orlando Sentinel in August 1955.
+Hurston wrote, "The whole matter revolves around the self-respect of my people.
+How much satisfaction can I get from a court order for somebody to associate with me who does not wish me near them?"
+According to McWhorter, Hurston also opposed preferential treatment for African Americans, saying:

 If I say a whole system must be upset for me to win, I am saying that I cannot sit in the game and that safer rules must be made to give me a chance.
 I repudiate that.
 If others are in there, deal me a hand and let me see what I can make of it, even though I know some in there are dealing from the bottom and cheating like hell in other ways.